singhashish4000/CURD-with-RoR-and-React/README.md

   rails new Project

-*Open this Project ,Open config/secrets.yml file and copy paste in the main project
+*Open the Project ,Open config/secrets.yml file and copy paste in the main project

-It should the work.
+It should do the work.